 Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions 1] Ensure allocations of sufficient resources e.g. staff, equipment, Budget,) for On-going fire management Pollution, fire, damage to property and health risks.
-1. Sufficient Fire Fighting equipment to be on site or available at nearest fire station.
-2. Yearly pre-fire season clearing and maintenance of fire breaks (where applicable).
-3. Yearly pre-season testing and servicing of fire-fighting equipment.
+Sufficient Fire Fighting equipment to be on site or available at nearest fire station.
+Yearly pre-fire season clearing and maintenance of fire breaks (where applicable).
+Yearly pre-season testing and servicing of fire-fighting equipment.
 Annual audits of operations vs EMP to identify those requirements that are not being met.
-Responsibility: ECO 1.
-Adequate annual Budgets approved.
-2. on-going employment of ECO and maintenance staff The staff annual Budgets approved.
-The staff If a fire is detected immediate action must be taken to contain the fire.
+Responsibility: Municipality Adequate annual Budgets approved. on-going employment of maintenance staff If a fire is detected immediate action must be taken to contain the fire.
 Within 24hours of detection the ECO must be informed of the incident, where after ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
 Depending on type and extent of fire occurred specialists may be contacted to provide specific recommendations.
 An incident report to be compiled and sent to municipal and governmental authorities.